 The 500 children who attend the school enjoy clean bathrooms, showers, and hand-washing stations around the campus.
 The student Environmental Club tends a thriving kitchen garden that produces corn, kale, carrots, potatoes and other vegetables.
 A second garden was planted to utilize the run-off from a hand-washing station.

+Mothers now have time to begin nurseries for the young children in the community.
 At Lbaa lo Ltepes 1 / Remot 2 Well, when asked how this well has changed their daily life, Yapais Lesamana said the following statement," this well gave birth to this nursery."
 Because of this well, the community was able to form their own nursery which is attended by 110 small children.
 These boys and girls no longer have to stay at home all day, hungrily waiting for their mothers to come back from a long days search for water to take care of them.
 The impact on education is immediately felt upon the realization of available water.